Basics

 Quantitative data

 Let's say you are conducting an experimental study to determine the effectiveness of a nutritional supplement in helping people lose weight.
 In this case, you will likely collect quantitative data such as weight, caloric intake, and time spent exercising.
-Quantitative data like these can be analyzed statistically to allow you to understand if research participants are losing weight because of the supplement.
+Quantitative data like these can be analyzed statistically to help you understand if research participants are losing weight because of the supplement.

 Qualitative data

 On the other hand, you may also want to gather opinions on whether people are satisfied with the supplement.
 Qualitative data collection methods such as interviews or focus groups might ask research participants what they think the supplement tastes like, how they feel after taking it, and why they believe it is effective or not effective.
 Answers to these questions don't provide easy numbers or simple statistics.
-Still, they are just as important to product researchers because even if the supplement is effective, people may choose not to buy it if it leads to unpleasant experiences.
-Qualitative data is valuable to researchers in this comparison when they need to know more about an unfamiliar phenomenon and when understanding the phenomenon requires more complexity than a simple yes/no binary or a numerical scale can provide.

 Mixed methods research

-Mixing qualitative and quantitative analysis in ATLAS.ti
+Mixing qualitative and quantitative analysis in ATLAS.ti.

-Qualitative data collection methods
+Qualitative data collection

 Questionnaires

-Questionnaires or surveys are among the easiest methods to collect large-scale qualitative and quantitative data.
-In addition to capturing quantitative data for statistical analysis, questionnaires can also be used to collect open-ended answers from respondents.
 For example, researchers can ask respondents to rate their satisfaction with a particular product on a scale of 1 to 5 and then write down their reasons for their ratings.
 Qualitative data analysis can reveal sentiments about a product among respondents who are very satisfied with it and compare sentiments among unsatisfied respondents.

 Interviews

-Qualitative data from interviews often involve transcripts and audio or video recordings.
+Qualitative data from in-depth interviews often involve transcripts and audio or video recordings.
 Transcription converts interviews into text that can be read and cited in documents and presentations when you want the audience to see what research respondents have said.

 Recordings are also valuable as they allow researchers to see respondents' facial expressions and gestures or hear their non-verbal utterances.
 This qualitative data analysis helps researchers better understand how respondents feel (e.g., excited, upset, confused) during interviews.